andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 Our RAID map will serve a few purposes:

-- It will further inform our estimate and budget
+- It will further inform our budget
 - It will surface risk and allow us to take it into account when deciding
 - It will further align our stakeholders participating at this point of the process